open-and-sustainable/cirquant/docs/configuration-guide.md

 - Required fields exist and use the correct data types.
 - `potential_circularity_rate` and `current_circularity_rate` fall within 0–100.
 - `potential >= current`.
-- Product IDs and PRODCOM codes remain unique.
+- Product IDs remain unique, every epoch lists at least one PRODCOM code, and epoch definitions specify valid year ranges.

 Fix any reported issues before continuing; downstream scripts assume a valid configuration.

 ## 5. How the configuration drives the pipeline

-- **Data fetching** uses `prodcom_codes` to download PRODCOM tables and `hs_codes` to request COMEXT data.
+- **Data fetching** looks up the correct PRODCOM codes for each year based on the epoch metadata, then downloads the matching EuroProMS rows.
 Missing or incorrect codes mean the product’s data will never enter the database.
 - **Transformation** writes configuration-derived parameters into the `parameters_circularity_rate` table inside the processed DuckDB.
 PRQL scripts join against this table when computing refurbishment/recycling savings.
 - **Scenario analysis** simply swaps TOML files.
 Maintain variants (e.g., `products_low_potential.toml`, `products_high_potential.toml`) and pass their path into your Julia session before running validation and data fetching.